 The final word of caution is that scrapwood can frequently contain wood worm, the wood-eating larva of many species of beetle.

-However, if you manage to avoid the pitfalls above, a scrap wood van can give a real #bohoVanlife look.
+However, if you manage to avoid the pitfalls above, a scrap wood van can give a very bohemian look.

 Slatted cladding is pretty rare, but when it is pulled off well, it looks incredible!